Mixing of a generic simple symmetric random walk on the circle: Abstract

 \section{Abstract}

-Fix an irrational number $\alpha$ and a smooth, positive function $\mathfrak{p}$ on the circle.
+Fix an irrational number $\alpha$ and a real function $\mathfrak{p}$ on the circle with $0<\mathfrak{p}<1$.
 If a particle is placed at a point $x\in \mathbb R/\mathbb Z$, then in the next step it jumps to $x+\alpha$ with probability $\mathfrak{p}(x)$ and to $x-\alpha$ with probability $1-\mathfrak{p}(x)$.
-Sinai proved that if $\mathfrak{p}$ is asymmetric (in certain sense) or $\mathfrak{p}$ is symmetric and $\alpha$ is Diophantine then this random walk is mixing.
-Here we show it is mixing for every irrational frequency and generic symmetric absolutely continuous $\mathfrak{p}$.
-This can be rephrased as mixing of environment viewed from a particle.
-This partially answers a question posed by Dolgopyat, Fayad and Saprykina in 2019.
+Sinai and Kaloshin proved that if $\mathfrak{p}$ is smooth then the random walk is uniquely ergodic and mixing, unless $\alpha$ is Liouville and $\mathfrak{p}$ is symmetric.
+Unique ergodicity in the general case has been obtained by Conze and Guivarc'h.
+Here we give an alternative proof of the latter as well as some generic result about mixing, which partially solves a recent open problem.